Wealth Club – Compelling investments for experienced investors

 Investee company charges

-Initial charge up to 5%
+Initial charge Up to 5%

-Annual charge See below
+Annual charges See below

 All fees and charges are stated inclusive of VAT, where applicable.
 Any fees and charges payable by the investee companies or the underlying businesses do not directly come out of your investment.
 However, they will effectively reduce the returns generated by investee companies and therefore impact your investment.